Non-stop flights to Melbourne (MEL)

 From Launceston, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.

-From Merimbula, Mildura and Mount Gambier, all direct flights to Melbourne are operated by Qantas (Oneworld) and Regional Express.
+From Mildura, direct flights are offered by Bonza, Qantas (Oneworld) and Regional Express.

-From Proserpine, the only airline with direct flights is Jetstar.
+From Mount Gambier, the only airline with direct flights is Regional Express.

-From Sunshine Coast, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.
+From Newcastle, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.

-From Sydney, there are 5 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Regional Express, SriLankan Airlines (Oneworld) and Virgin Australia.
+From Sydney, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Regional Express and Virgin Australia.

 From Townsville, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.